KynanTLy/FlattenTheCurve/README.md

 the map such as hospital locations.
 It even allows viewers to search for a particular address in case they would like to know more about that area.

+# Goal of ABC
+ABC is meant to be presented as the "brief" on the state of Alberta and COVID and a platform that can be built upon.
+It seeks to be platform that can be adapted to better fit the goals of the users.
+This allows the interactive map to be tailored toward the average Albertan looking at the number of COVID cases in their neighbourhood or being more informed.
+This could be done by adding more relavent data such as "restaurants currently open" to the filter tab.
+Alternatively, it can be expanded for health authorities.
+For example, it could list the amount of PPE each hospital has.
+This allows health authorities to get a visual on how well prepared health facilities are for their amount of COVID cases.

 # Disclaimer:
 Some of the data used in the project are placeholder and may not be 100% accurate or a representation of official data presented by Alberta Health Services and other